Non Offending Parent in CPS Case? (What CPS Can and Cannot Do)

 This will usually happen if CPS determines there is no evidence of abuse or neglect.
 In certain cases, CPS may heavily suspect abuse but will be unable to obtain any real evidence, in this situation a judge may choose to have the case dismissed if no evidence has been supplied.7

-The lasting effects of a CPS case are also a major cause for concern for many people and individuals will want to know, how long does a CPS case stay on your record and how to find out if criminal charges are filed as a result of the investigation, and the answer might be surprising.
+The lasting effects of a CPS case are also a major cause for concern for many people and individuals will want to know, how long a CPS case remains on your record and how to determine if criminal charges are filed as a result of the investigation, and the answer might be surprising.

 CPS cases are not criminal investigations in most cases so they will only appear on an individual’s record if criminal charges are filed against the parent as a result of the investigation.
 This means that individuals who have been investigated by CPS but avoided any kind of criminal charge will not appear on any child abuse background checks.